1921 Passaic Road · Clearmont, WY 82835 · (307) 736-2277 · grizout@vcn.com

 Cole, Elaine & Cody

-August was the Johnson County Fair and grandson Kade took the honor of Reserve Grand Champion Market Beef award.
-His lambs received several ribbons also.
-His 2024 lamb and beef projects are looking great and his hours of hard work with them will surely pay off come fair time again.
+August was the Johnson County Fair and grandson Kade took the honor of Grand Champion Market Beef award.
+He was awarded Reserve Grand Champion market lamb.
+In showmanship he took Champion showman in FFA sheep, Reserve champion showman in beef 4-H and FFA showman and Reserve champion in 4-H sheep showman.
+His 2025 lamb and beef projects are looking great and his hours of hard work with them will surely pay off come fair time again.
 The boys have become quite the entrepreneurs starting their own business, KNK Livestock.
 Their flock of ewes has grown and they sell lambs to other 4-H’ers.
 They participated in the WY State Fair with their 4-H and FFA livestock projects.
 Kade is now the main hunter of the family as he harvested an awesome bull elk, whitetail deer, cow elk and antelope.
 Kale was in school traveling much of the fall and he had very little time to go hunting, but did harvest a cow elk.

-Granddaughter Kenna turned one this year and loves going to daycare and playing with her little friends.
+Granddaughter Kenna turned two this year and loves going to daycare and playing with her little friends.
 Our daughter Lacey works as office manager for Zowada Plumbing in Sheridan.
-Her husband Fred works as a diesel mechanic and helps with heavy duty recovering of big rigs for All Valley Diesel.
-They help with running errands and purchasing supplies throughout the year.
+She helps with running errands and purchasing supplies throughout the year.
 I rarely have time to run to town for groceries during our 110 plus days of hunting.

 Jackie, Tyler, Kale and Kade

-Kade's Antelope
+Kade's Bull

-Kale's Muley
+Kale's Whitetail

 Cole at work in the winter time.